ryukirisame/learningjs/eventPropagation.md

 ### Application of Event Propagation

 ### Event Delegation
 Event Delegation: Using event propagation to attach a single event listener to a parent element instead of multiple listeners to each child.
+It is possible because of event bubbling.

 Advantage of event delegation: